contensis/docs-management-dotnet/key-concepts/workflow.md

 **If a workflow event is invoked that is not valid for the current state, then a `WorkflowException` will be raised detailing the invalid action.**

 It is important to note certain states have 'sysUpdate' and 'sysDelete' events, which can't be invoked directly through a workflow event invocation, but can be invoked using the Save and Delete methods on the entry.
-When an entry is in the Published state, calling save (which in-turn invokes sysUpdate) will automatically move the state back to Authoring.
+When an entry is in the Published state, calling save (which in-turn invokes sysUpdate) will automatically move the state back to Draft.

 ## Event permissions